Third-language Translators Doing Japanese-to-English TranslationHumans or machines, they demonstrate that you get what you pay for.

 All the above said, it is probably a safe bet that, just as Chinese translators have taken a large amount of discovery document translation work away from US-based human translators, MT, now arguably boasting parity with incompetent translators in China, will take (or is already taking) translation work away from even those third-language translators in China.

 The Special and Limited Role of Third-language Translators

 As noted above, one such translation task is providing quick and dirty translations of Japanese discovery documents for US litigation.
 But what happens when the “good enough” provided by third-language translators—human or machine—is not good enough?

-Repair is Costly and Often Risky
+Translation Repair is Costly and Often Risky

 Only a translator can reasonably be expected to succeed at repairing badly done translations.
 Two of the selling points of machine translation systems are speed and economy.
-But if the goal is not a good-enough translation, but rather a high-quality translation, machine translation continues to fail.
-And these failures are seldom repairable by the people who are asked for assistance in making a bad translation at least look better.
-The task almost always requires the intervention of a professional translator, and that means an expenditure that, if billed correctly by translators who know their worth, brings the overall cost to at least what the translation cost would have been by going to a professional human translator from the outset.
-Try as a translator might to repair a translation without retranslating things, it is very often impossible.
-Our recent experience with having been handed machine translations to be used as a "reference" in translating a Japanese document for prosecution purposes in the US tells us that things have not changed.
-In several recent cases, we needed to bill the jobs at the full translation fee as if they were totally new translations.
-This is something that translation consumers need to consider when they find an important document among those good-enough translations that they want to be better than good enough.
-It will probably be necessary to commission the translation as a new task.
+But if the goal is not just a marginally acceptable translation, but rather a high-quality translation, machine translation continues to fail.
+And these failures are seldom repairable by the low-paid people who are asked for assistance in making a bad translation at least look better.
+The task almost always requires the intervention of a professional human translator, and that means an expenditure that, if billed correctly by translators who know their worth, can bring the overall cost to at least what the translation cost would have been by going to a professional human translator from the outset.
+Try as a translator might to repair a translation without retranslating things, it is very often impossible, thereby driving up the cost.